 FACT: This is simply not true.
-Every company is different, but many direct selling companies allow independent consultants to take orders from customers without requiring them to purchase inventory themselves.
+Many direct selling companies allow independent consultants to take orders from customers without requiring them to purchase inventory themselves.
 Typically, independent consultants also decide to purchase products for their own use because they love what's offered or want to familiarize themselves with various product and service lines.

 While some individuals in direct selling may purchase inventory to sell, members of DSA abide by a Code of Ethics with key provisions that protect direct sellers against financial loss.
-This includes requirements that all companies purchase unused inventory from independent consultants at 90% or more of the original net cost.

 In contrast, bad actors may engage in the practice of inventory loading - where individuals are convinced to buy large amounts of products or services that cannot be easily sold to others or returned.
 This practice is unethical and harms direct sellers.
 It is also a warning sign of a pyramid scheme.

-To combat this unethical business practice which harms consumers and those involved in the direct selling industry, DSA is proud to support H.R.
-3409, the Anti-Pyramid Promotional Scheme Act of 2017, which directs the FTC to prosecute any direct selling company that fails to institute such a policy.
+To combat this unethical business practice, which harms consumers and those involved in the direct selling industry, DSA is proud to support legislation which provides the FTC guidance to prosecute any direct selling company that fails to institute such a policy.
 While this provision is already mandatory for all DSA members, this legislation is an unprecedented step to ensure that this critical consumer protection is in place across this industry.